Q: Where can I find information regarding Tiomkin’s music?

 A: The Dimitri Tiomkin Collection at the University of Southern California’s Cinematic Arts Library contains the most complete collection of Tiomkin’s music manuscripts and sound recordings in the world.
 Tiomkin’s composing career is represented through full scores, conductor scores, music sketches, and sound recordings.
 The material spans five decades, from the 1920s through 1960s, and therefore includes Tiomkin’s music for stage and ballet productions, as well as his prolific film oeuvre.
 To aid researchers, the sound recordings (including soundtracks and interviews) have been transferred to compact disc.
 Copies of all available DVDs and videos featuring Tiomkin’s music and personal appearances are available for viewing.
 Also included is material relating to his first wife, Albertina Rasch, including choreography on film, magazine articles, Broadway stage programs, and Hollywood Bowl appearances.
 The USC Cinematic Arts Library is located in Los Angeles, California, in the Doheny Memorial Library on the University Park campus, near downtown.
-Access to the Tiomkin Collection is by appointment through Special Collections.
-Contact Ned Comstock, archivist, for more information click here.
+Access to the Tiomkin Collection is by appointment through the Cinematic Arts Library, for more information click here.
 The Warner Bros.
 Archives, also housed at USC, contains full scores and parts for more than a dozen films with music by Tiomkin.
 For more information click here.
 Resources are also available for research purposes at other institutions, including the Academy of Motion Picture Arts and Sciences’ Margaret Herrick Library, the British Film Institute National Library and National Archive, and UCLA’s music library.

 Q. Where can I find published versions of sheet music and concert suites of Tiomkin’s music?